oogami-kero/PAFFL/README.md

 # FedAvgM with server learning rate
 python main_image.py --dataset miniImageNet --server_momentum 0.9 --server_lr 0.1
 ```
-When `--print_eps 1`, the current ε and δ are printed after each round.
+When `--print_eps 1`, the current ε and δ are printed after each round using the minimum noise-to-clip ratio across layers.

 * Enable server momentum with `--server_momentum <m>` and set the server learning rate with `--server_lr <lr>` to use FedAvgM for faster convergence.
 A good starting point is `lr ≈ 1 - m`.
 * Cap the server update norm with `--target_step <s>` to limit the L2 norm of the aggregated step after scaling.
 Values around `1.0` work well; tune by monitoring the logged `||u||` and set `s` either as an absolute norm or as a fraction of the typical signal norm.